keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

   keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.8.1
   ```

-* Go to the keptn's bridge and check which events have already been generated.
+* Go to the Keptn's bridge and check which events have already been generated.
 You can access it by a port-forward from your local machine to the Kubernetes cluster:
   ```console
   kubectl port-forward svc/bridge -n keptn 9000:8080
   ```